 I will share a trick that I use to create a custom drapery look, but with out breaking the bank.
 The living room photo below from my last post has drapery panels on an iron rod with rings.
 The panels are pinch pleated, a style generally associated with custom made window treatments.

 My money saving idea was to sew pinch pleats onto store bought panels.
 I really like… Read more »

 Sometimes we have the option to either treat the windows with window coverings or to leave them plain.
 More often, window treatments are a needed for privacy, light control, or both.
 The need for privacy is most common, especially in our bedrooms and bathrooms.
 Light control can be desired in bedrooms and for rooms with television viewing, but it may also be necessary for spaces where direct sunlight can do damage.
 Harsh sunlight can cause… Read more »

 How high do I hang my window treatments?
 This is a question I hear all of the time.
 The quick answer is 4″ to 6″ above the window or window molding.
 In the past it was more common to hang drapery at the height of the window, but aesthetically, a higher installation looks better as it adds size and creates a more grand look overall.
 The designer’s rule of thumb for rooms with average… Read more »

 When you think about all of the options for window treatments on the market, there are three main categories to choose from.
-There are readi-made curtains and drapery purchased at retail, custom made window treatments contracted through a design professional, or there is a “do-it-yourself” option.
+There are ready-made curtains and drapery purchased at stores and on-line, custom made window treatments contracted through a design professional, or there is a “do-it-yourself” option.
 Let’s look at how they differ and see what might be best for your decorating project.
-Readi-made curtains and valances tend to be much less expensive than custom-made but your choices… Read more »